wtsi-hpag/Scaff10X/README.md

 	       Files
-	        input.sam:   input a sam file if it already exists, and skip the mapping (Optional, please provde full path) input.bam:   input a bam file which had been prodcued by using lariat in longrange, and skip the mapping (Optional, please provde full path) (a). rename the assembly file (Optional):
+	        input.sam:   input a sam file if it already exists, and skip the mapping (Optional, please provde full path) input.bam:   input a bam file which had been prodcued by using lariat in longranger, and skip the mapping (Optional, please provde full path) (a). rename the assembly file (Optional):
 				$ /full/path/to/Scaff10X/src/scaff-bin/scaff_rename your_assembly.fa longrang_refasm.fa